European Origins of the American Gossetts

 The most likely scenario is that our Group-I Gosset(t) ancestors were French Huguenots distantly related to the family of Jean Gosset.
 Like a large number of other Huguenots, they fled France for Holland, Germany, or elsewhere; one or more later moved to England (for a short or long stay); and one of these (or a descendant), John Gossett, eventually secured passage (via contract of indenture) to Virgina.
 In 1705 (about one year after the conclusion of his term of indenture), he left Virginia for New Castle County on the Delaware, where -- by 1709 -- he was married to Jane Williamson and they sold land that was part of her inheritance from her father, Derrick Williamson.

 Did John move to New Castle County because he had connections to other settlers there -- connections from his former days in England or Holland?
 New Castle County was a melting pot of peoples from different European nations.
-It has an interesting history of colonization -- being, in effect, the spoils of various European wars [click here and here for more information].
+It has an interesting history of colonization -- being, in effect, the spoils of various European wars.
 It was first settled (unsuccessfully) by Dutch in 1631; then successfully by Swedes and Finns in 1638; then passed to Dutch control in 1655; then to the English in 1664; then back to the Dutch in 1673; then back to the English in 1674; and in 1682, William Penn was granted control of the three counties on the Delaware (as a sort of southeastern appendage of Pennsylvania).
 Under English control, Delaware was heavily settled by Welsh Quakers, then by Germans and Scots relocating from Pennsylvania.
 Though the three counties on the Delaware were allowed their own legislative assembly in 1704, they remained under control of the Governor of Pennsylvania.
 Not until 1776 did Delaware become a jurisdiction completely separate from Pennsylvania.

 John's wife, Jane Williamson, was from a family who settled much earlier than John's likely arrival.
 In the abstract of the 1709 deed of land-sale presented earlier, Jane's father Derrick Williamson is mentioned as having been conveyed the land in 1671.
 And a "Dirk Willemsen" is listed on February 21, 1683/4 as taking an oath, expressing desire to be naturalized a British citizen in New Castle County [Records of the Court of New Castle on Delaware, Vol. II, 1681-1699, (Meadville, PA: Tribune Publishing, 1935), p.
 37 or visit this link]-- a common requirement for foreigners who wished to remain with the land after the English gained political control.
 Dirk Willemsen "of oppoquenemen" [undoubtedly a variant of "Appoquinimink"] is also listed in Court Records of New Castle on Delaware (February 8, 1676/7), registering his branding marks for cattle and hogs [Records of the Court of New Castle on Delaware, p.
 68, Colonial Society of Pennsylvania, Printed by the Wickersham printing company (1904)].
 The entry immediately above his?
 The registration of brands/marks of "Dirk Laurentz of oppoquenemen."
 Recall that the aforementioned abstract of the 1709 deed of land-sale listed Derrick Williamson & Derrick Lawrenson as having been conveyed land in Appoquinimink in 1671.
 These mark-registrations and the 1709 deed strongly suggest that Dirk Willemsen is the same man as Derrick Williamson; the implication is that he was probably of Dutch origin.
 Did John Gossett immigrate to Virginia, only because that is where his indenture required him to go, but -- upon satisfying its terms -- he moved to New Castle because he had acquaintances, relations, etc., there?
 Was John Gossett of Huguenot/Dutch origin?
 Or did he move to New Castle for other reasons?
 We simply do not know.